Antosser/hilberts-curve/README.md

 ### Automatically
 1. Open minecraftDatapackAll.py
-2. Create a minecraft datapack and drop the .mcfunction file in
+2. Create a minecraft datapack and drop the .mcfunction files in

 ## hilbertsCurve.py as a library
 1. Create a new python file